The Formula for a Diabetes-Friendly Lunch

 pinterestfacebooktwittermail

-Whether you're heading to work or school, your lunch should provide sustained energy and support your blood glucose (blood sugar) management goals.
-With a bit of planning and creativity, you can enjoy delicious, diabetes-friendly lunches that keep you satisfied and focused throughout the day.
-Plus, you’ll save extra money (and calories) by not eating out!
+Whether you're eating at work or school, your lunch should give you the energy you need during your day while allowing you to reach your blood glucose (blood sugar) targets.
+With a bit of planning, you can enjoy diabetes-friendly lunches that keep you satisfied and focused throughout the day.
+Plus, you’ll save money (and calories) by not eating out!

-The Healthy Lunch Formula
+The Healthy Lunch Formula Using the Diabetes Plate

 Diabetes-Friendly On-the-Go Lunch Ideas